curso-r/bltm/cran-comments.md

 This is a resubmission.
 In this version I have:

-* changed the example to take less than 5 seconds.
-* changed LICENSE to usethis package default
+* added value rd tag to all functions
 * updated DESCRIPTION
+* improved documentation

 ## Test environments